 In most cases, High Street agents will market your home until it sells, and then charge you a percentage of the sale price as their fee.
 Most online agencies will also continue marketing your property until it sells or you tell them to stop.
-However, they are likely to charge an upfront, flat fee for the service.
-In addition, some online agencies work on the basis of fixed-term contracts of six or 12 months.
-Their fee only covers the marketing of your home during this period.
-This is why it’s essential that you check the terms of the agreement before you commit yourself to it.
+However, they are likely to charge upfront, flat fee for the service.
+Also, some online agencies work by fixed-term contracts of six or 12 months.
+Their fee only covers the marketing of your home during this period which is why it’s essential that you check the terms of the agreement before committing.

 Liaising with house buyers

 The average house sale involves a lot of back and forth between the buyer and the seller.
 However, traditional agents will take care of the everyday dealings with prospective and confirmed buyers on your behalf.
-They will simply keep you updated when the key decisions need to be made.
+They will keep you updated when the critical decisions need making.
 Online agencies, on the other hand, tend to list your home for sale and leave the hard work to you.
-They will simply pass on requests and communications from buyers as and when they arise.
-Of course, there are some online companies that offer more in-depth services, but you will probably have to pay a premium for them.
+They pass on requests and communications from buyers as and when they arise.
+Of course, some online companies that offer more in-depth services, but you will probably have to pay a premium for them.

 Save money with online estate agencies

 The chances are your decision on whether to use a traditional or online estate agent will rest on the costs involved — and what they deliver in return.
-You are likely to pay a commission of between one and three percent of the final selling price if you choose to use a traditional agent.
-But hire the services of a competitive online estate agency such as ‘House Tree’, and you’ll pay a flat fee at the very start of the process.
+You are likely to pay a commission of between one and three per cent of the final selling price if you choose to use a traditional agent.
+But hire the services of a competitive online estate agency, and you’ll pay a flat fee at the very start of the process.
 In most cases, this flat fee will be significantly lower than selling with a High Street firm.